tuiwidgets/tuiwidgets/doc/ZMenu.rst

 When activated the menu bar grabs the keyboard.
 It then allows the user to browse the menu and activate the menu items.

-(ZMenu does not support support use as popup menu when disabled)
+(ZMenu does not support use as popup menu when disabled)

 Palette
 -------